shystruk/csv-file-validator/README.md

 ### uniqueError
 Type: `Function` <br>

-If one of the header value is not unique uniqueError function will be called with argument **headerName**
+If one of the header value is not unique uniqueError function will be called with argument **headerName, rowNumber**

 ### validate
 Type: `Function` <br>